stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 his voice would sometimes ascend in deep, muffled rhythms of blasphemous strangeness and uncomfortably ritualistic suggestion.

-  All this wore on Georgina&rsquo;s nerves, but not by any means so gravely as her brother&rsquo;s continued lassitude itself.
+  All this wore on Georgina's nerves, but not by any means so gravely as her brother's continued lassitude itself.
 The duration of the state alarmed her, and little by little she lost the air of cheerfulness which had so provoked the clinic-man.
-Herself skilled in medicine, she found the doctor&rsquo;s condition highly unsatisfactory from an alienist&rsquo;s point of view; and she now feared as much from his absence of interest and activity as she had formerly feared from his fanatical zeal and overstudy.
+Herself skilled in medicine, she found the doctor's condition highly unsatisfactory from an alienist's point of view; and she now feared as much from his absence of interest and activity as she had formerly feared from his fanatical zeal and overstudy.
 Was lingering melancholy about to turn the once brilliant man of intellect into an innocuous imbecile?